doghouch/doghouch/README.md

 ### Introduction :wave:

 Hi, there!
-I am a student @ UofT (Mississauga).
+I currently work as a full-stack web developer - I graduated from the University of Toronto (Mississauga) with a BSc in CS.

 A nonexhaustive list of my hobbies can be found below:

 - Programming
   - I use C# and Python the most (right now)
   - HTML/CSS/JS (+ jQuery)
-  - Things that I am not proud of:
-    - I jigged up an IR-blaster device to send commands to my "dumb" air conditioner.
-The REST API is hooked up to a hodgebodge of sensors and uses an wattmeter to determine state (off/fan/cooling).
+  - React Native, React

 - Drawing